► Fourth-generation Tucson driven

 The next tier up is a more powerful, 177bhp mild-hybrid version of the 1.6 TGDi, which comes with a seven-speed dual-clutch gearbox (optional on 150PS mild-hybrid models) and on-demand all-wheel drive.

-Finally the flagship Tucson deploys a full hybrid, which gets a bigger 1.49kWh battery and a 44.2kW electric motor, which sits between the engine and the six-speed automated transmission to boost torque and reduce the need for combustion.
+Move up a rung and the Tucson deploys a full hybrid, which gets a bigger 1.49kWh battery and a 44.2kW electric motor, which sits between the engine and the six-speed automated transmission to boost torque and reduce the need for combustion.
 There will also be a plug-in hybrid arriving later in 2021.
 If you want this one, you'll have to stump up north of £32k.

 What’s the full hybrid like to drive?